What to look for

-You need a score of "Excellent" or better.
-Your credit score should be 720 or higher on average to qualify for the Sapphire Preferred.
+Credit requirements include Excellent and Good Credit.
+Your credit score should be 690 or higher on average to qualify for the Sapphire Preferred.
 This is one of the hardest cards to qualify for, so you'll want to take any additional steps you can to improve your chances of approval.

 Applying online is the easiest way.
 The online form takes only a few minutes to fill out.

 The Chase Sapphire Reserve is the sister card to the Chase Sapphire Preferred, but with many more benefits.
 Cardholders receive a significant signup bonus in travel.
 Rack up 50,000 bonus points after spending $4,000 on purchases in the first 3 months from account opening.
 Signup bonuses don't often get better than this.